R.E. at Thriplow

 support pupils in developing their understanding of Christianity, as a contribution to their understanding of the world and their own experience within it’.
 The materials ensure that there is a clear progression from reception to year 6, building on knowledge and understanding as the children progress up the school.

-The teaching about faiths other than Christianity is taken from a variety of sources and have been developed as a school to ensure progression and a deepening of understanding as the children move up the school.
+The teaching about faiths other than Christianity is taken from The Emmanuel Project to ensure progression and a deepening of understanding as the children move up the school.

 At Thriplow our aim is that children will be able to talk confidently and with sensitivity about issues